blockchainsllc/in3-server/README.md

 # Concept

 The in3-node provides data from the ethereum clients to the in3-clients.
-They can either act as an regular RPC-provider, but they can also provide merkle-proofs for their responses and also sign blockHashes.
+They can either act as an regular RPC-provider, but they can also provide merkle-proofs for their responses and also sign blockhashes.

 The merkle-proofs can be used by the clients to make sure that the response was correct (see https://in3.readthedocs.io/en/develop/poa.html for more information).
 The blockHeaders are an essential part for each proof.
 An in3-client can also ask an in3-node to sign the blockHeader of the proofs, staking the deposit of the node to the correct answer.
-If the signed blockHash is not part of the chain, he can be convicted and will lose its deposit.
+If the signed blockhashes is not part of the chain, he can be convicted and will lose its deposit.

 Using this technique an in3-client has some kind of insurance that he will receive correct responses and results.